serkanince/captcha/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-MIT

 ## ⚠️ Disclaimer

 This project is not affiliated with OpenAI.
 All API pricing and performance metrics are subject to change.
-Please refer to [OpenAI's official documentation](https://openai.com/pricing) for current pricing.
+Please refer to [OpenAI's official documentation]([https://openai.com/pricing](https://platform.openai.com/docs/api-reference/introduction)) for current pricing.